-One way restaurants can regain some control and power (while still moving with the zeitgeist) is by offering online ordering through their website.
-Lavu’s Restaurant POS has recently updated its Lavu To Go features so restaurants can easily make the shift.
+One way restaurants can maintain control and power (while still moving with the zeitgeist) is by offering online ordering through their website.
+In this blog, we’ll look at how all restaurants can benefit from linking to an online menu platform from their websites.

 How does online menu ordering work?